WakeWorks Apprenticeship Student Information

 WakeWorks® Apprenticeship offers an extraordinary opportunity to get paid while gaining nationally recognized skills and professional credentials.
-Start your career today in one of several high-demand industries.
-From automotive systems technician to EMT to telecommunications tower technician, check our growing list of apprenticeship programs and apply.
+Start your career today in one of nearly 20 high-demand industries:

 Save money - WakeWorks funds will help pay tuition, fees and other expenses.

 Earn while you learn - Earn a paycheck plus a nationally recognized credential

 Grow professionally - Gain relevant cutting-edge skills through classroom and on-the-job instruction

 Build a long-term career - Develop lasting connections with employers, co-workers and mentors